Post with vertical image

 Real Example

 You can use the code below to run a real example.
-Please take into consideration this is a didactic example, but it shows a real usage.
+Please take into consideration that this is a didactic example, but it shows a real usage.

 Before you use it there’s an explanation: the priority attribute on the annotation @Test

-was added to execute the tests in the given numeric order (first the number 1, following by 2 and 3).
+was added to execute the tests in the given numeric order (first the number 1, followed by 2 and 3).
 I do not recommend this approach and I’m using it just to show you an example that I can control.

 The test thisTestWillFail